-- Appreciate, understand and respect aspects of their own and other cultural environments in terms of beliefs, values, attitudes, customs, knowledge and skills; - Recognise that similarities and differences may exist between different societies and groups; - Experience a range of cultural activities in terms of literature, music, technology, art and design, drama, sport and other media; - Broaden, develop and enrich interests and insights through interaction with opportunities within school and the wider community.
+- Appreciate, understand and respect aspects of their own and other cultural environments in terms of beliefs, values, attitudes, customs, knowledge and skills; - Recognise that similarities and differences may exist between different societies and groups;

+- Experience a range of cultural activities in terms of literature, music, technology, art and design, drama, sport and other media; - Broaden, develop and enrich interests and insights through interaction with opportunities within school and the wider community.

-In practice at Marshland High School we encourage:
+5.3 In practice at Marshland High School we encourage:

-- Educational visits at home and abroad to experience other cultures and ways of life; - Educational visits to places of interest such as museums, historical sites, galleries, theatres, and other educational establishments including colleges and universities in order to better understand other cultures and ways of life; - Participation in the PSHE programme for Years 7-11; - Overseas visits led by Modern Foreign Language/Humanities/PE/Maths/Drama departments to countries such as France, Spain, USA, Iceland and Germany; - Remembrance Assemblies and activities including a whole school two-minute silence; - Access to the internet to explore cultures and activities as extension learning.
+- Educational visits at home and abroad to experience other cultures and ways of life; - Educational visits to places of interest such as museums, historical sites, galleries, theatres, and other educational establishments including colleges and universities in order to better understand other cultures and ways of life; - Participation in the PSHE programme for Years 7-11; - Overseas visits led by Modern Foreign Language/Humanities/PE/Maths/Drama departments to countries such as France, Spain, USA, Iceland and Germany; - Remembrance assemblies and activities including a whole school two-minute silence; - Range of assemblies exploring different cultures, religions and beliefs: - Access to the internet to explore cultures and activities as extension learning.